 In nearly every part of the country, there are a few hard-working organizations toiling tirelessly, some almost around the clock, to provide a better life for innocent animals.
 Some of their wards are neglected or unwanted pets, and others are rescues from farms and scientific research.
 Planning a visit to an animal rescue is a much more rewarding option than fighting crowds at the mall.
-Find an organization in your area on a site like Petfinder and call ahead.
+Find an organization in your area on a site like Petfinder.
 Some allow visitors, for a small fee or a donation, for educational purposes, while others require visitors to volunteer.
 If that’s the case, don’t let it dissuade you.
 Working with animals can be incredibly satisfying.
 Either way, visiting an animal sanctuary is a great opportunity to spend some time outdoors and appreciate the beauty of animals at peace.

 Volunteer your time